shenjiaxing/shenjiaxing.github.io/_pages/service.md

 - ACM Transactions on Intelligent Systems and Technology
 - ACM Transactions on Cyber-Physical Systems
 - ACM Computing Surveys
+- ACM Transactions on Architecture and Code Optimization
 - IEEE Transactions on Mobile Computing
 - IEEE Transactions on Knowledge and Data Engineering
 - IEEE Transactions on Big Data